 There are NO "pros" to this venture.
 It's an economic failure, it works to make climate change WORSE, and it tramples on the rights of Indigenous peoples - they do not have consent from most of the communities that are in its path and have done NOTHING to protect the many Indigenous women, girls and two spirits that are known to be at risk of violence when extraction projects occur.

 For all of these reasons, we say it's time to STOP TMX.

 TMX CONSTRUCTION IS DESTROYING FISHERIES HABITAT

 Transmountain's new pipeline will cut through or go under 1,300 streams and rivers, many of which are crucial to salmon and other fish.
 In some rivers, TMX will be installing salmon spawning deterrent nets, as shown below.
 The Department of Fisheries and Oceans (DFO) has authorized a net like this in Swift Creek this fall.
 TMX has also been logging and removing vegetation in the Brunette watershed and destroying fish habitat at some of the creeks which flow into the Brunette, as shown in this photo of what used to be a lovely urban forest at Holmes Creek, in Burnaby B.C.
-Holmes Creek is very close to Stoney Creek, where the 2021 autumn salmon spawning run has started.
+Holmes Creek is very close to Stoney Creek, where salmon spawned this past autumn (2021).
 TMX will likely start work near Stoney Creek very soon.
 We provided photos of the habitat destruction at Holmes Creek and another creek to DFO but DFO has refused to intervene.